MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 5. Select **Next** at the bottom of the screen.

 ## Upload images
 Now let's move on to the image upload step in building an object detection AI model.
-The pictures you collected ahead of time will now come in handy because you need to upload them to AI builder.
+The pictures you collected ahead of time will now come in handy because you need to upload them to AI Builder.

 1. Prepare your images in a folder on your computer, and make sure they follow the qualitative and quantitative [guidance](collect-images.md).
 1. In AI Builder, select **Add Images**.
 1. Browse your computer file system and select the images that contain your objects.
-1. Confirm the images that appear in AI builder before you finish uploading them.
+1. Confirm the images that appear in AI Builder before you finish uploading them.
 Deselect any image you want to exclude.

    > [!div class="mx-imgBorder"]
    > ![Select images screen](media/select-images.png "Select images screen")